thoughtbot/ruby-science/book/solutions/inject_dependencies.md

 Now that we're using dependency injection, we can take this even further.

-In order to prevent the summary from influencing a user's own answers, users don't see summaries for questions they haven't answered yet by default.
+By default, in order to prevent the summary from influencing a user's own answers, users don't see summaries for questions they haven't answered yet.
 Users can click a link to override this decision and view the summary for every question.